-China's Xi in Hungary to celebrate 'new era' with Orban
+China's Xi In Hungary To Celebrate 'New Era' With Orban

 According to the Hungarian government, the two countries are expected to sign at least 16 different agreements promoting their cooperation in rail and road infrastructure, nuclear energy and the automotive industry.

-After a dinner featuring traditional Hungarian specialities on Wednesday evening, Xi will be received with military honours in Budapest on Thursday morning, alongside Hungarian President Tamas Sulyok.

-Xi will then meet Orban for talks before delivering a statement to the press later in the day.
+Xi will meet Orban for talks later on Thursday before delivering a statement to the press.

 Both countries have called for a peaceful settlement of Russia's war in Ukraine.